yasufum/spp-runner/README.md

 What is this?
 =============

-Management tool for SPP and VMs.
+A management tool for SPP and VMs for Service Function Chaining (SFC).

 #### SPP

 [SPP](http://www.dpdk.org/browse/apps/spp/)
-is a kind of Inter-VM communication technology.
+is a kind of Inter-VM communication technology which is implemented on Intel DPDK.
-SPP is implemented mainly on Intel DPDK and provides two interfaces for VMs, ring(ivshmem) and vhost.
+You can configure network path between applications on host and guest VMs with SPP.

+SPP provides not only high-performance connectivity, but flexibility with patch panel like interface.

 Usage